The HAT provides advisement and solutions to PM on issues of architecture, design, technologies and frameworks. It enhances quality and productivity.

-Typical profiles of a HAT member are people passionate for what they know but even more passionate for what they don´t know.
-They also have good communication and presentation skills since part of their role is to provide training.
+Typical profiles of a HAT member are people passionate about what they know but even more passionate about what they don't know.
+They also have excellent communication and presentation skills since part of their role is to provide training.
 It is also expected that members are proactive and self-taught as a way to anticipate future problems.

 Most of them have teaching experience in universities and active participation in academic research groups.